 The Panthéon, an imposing nineteenth-century building, was first designed as a church, but later turned into a civil temple.

-On top of the Mount Ste-Geneviève, not far from the Sorbonne University and the Jardin du Luxembourg, the Panthéon looks over the Latin Quarter.
+On top of the Mount Ste-Geneviève, not far from the Sorbonne University and the Jardin du Luxembourg, the Panthéon overlooks the Latin Quarter.
 As far back as 507, this site was chosen by King Clovis – the first Frankish Merovingian King – for a basilica to serve as a tomb for him and his wife Clothilde.
 In 512 Sainte-Geneviève, patroness of Paris, was buried here.

 When King Louis XV suffered from a serious illness in 1744 he vowed to build a church dedicated to Sainte-Geneviève if he would survive.
 After he recovered, he entrusted the Marquis of Marigny with the task of building the church, which was to replace the sixth-century basilica, at the time known as the Abbey Sainte-Geneviève.
 In 1755, the Marquis commissioned architect Jacques-Germain Soufflot to design a new, great church.